vanaskos/vanaskos/readme.txt

 Vanas KoS is a Kill-on-Sight notifier, that uses every possibility, to detect near KoS targets, and notifies the User in different ways.
 Additionally it records PvP-Stats in outdoor PvP and shows these in the tooltip (configurable).

+License:
+VanasKoS is mostly licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 2.5 License.
+Note:
+Soundfiles/Graphics/Libraries used may be licensed differently.
+These sounds are from from www.freesound.org under Creative Commons Sampling Plus 1.0 Licenes: extreme alarm modified version of a sound by sirplus (sound 25032) hell bell is by DJ Chronos (sound 45137) glockenspiel is by cfork (sound 26875)

 Features:
 * KoS List for Players and Guilds
 * Goodlist